-I am a freelance Data Visualization Designer.
+I am an independent Data Visualization Designer.

 Why communicate through data visualization